ZoyavanMeel/ORCA/README.md

 # ORCA

 Python scripts that predict and plot the location of the origin of replication (*oriC*) of circular bacterial genomes based on Z-curve, GC-skew, *dnaA*-box, and gene location analyses.
 This README will not explain all of ORCA's methods.
-All functions, main or helper, are labelled with docs-strings and type-hinting for ease-of-use.
+All functions, main or helper, are labelled with docs-strings and type-hinting for ease of use.
 Most functions in ORCA can be used separately as well.
-For example, `calculate_disparities_curves` can be used outside of ORCA, too.
+For example, `calculate_disparity_curves` can be used outside of ORCA, too.
 As well as all functions for fetching files from NCBI, or plotter functions, etc. Please, see their provided docs-strings for more info.

 ## Installing ORCApy